 With the embedding of the College of Policing into the governance landscape for policing we have seen a coming together of best practice and delivery of national ‘Approved Professional Practice’ for almost all police related activity including driving.

-Most forces now operate within groups purchasing vehicles within the approved police procurement programme ensuring fit for purpose vehicles mapped to their service delivery need.
+Most forces now operate within groups purchasing vehicles and equipment utilising the approved police procurement programme ensuring fit for purpose vehicles mapped to their service delivery need.
 This change has not been pain free and definitely as a need to reduce the purchase price of vehicles.
 Now vehicles are purchased with ongoing considerations as to power output and the training being delivered and force policy regarding limits on use.
-We have seen many forces writing off anywhere up to 60 vehicles per year through general road traffic incidents and tactical contact and the costs associated over recent years rising substantially.

-A further change due to this is that fleet sizes are in the main shrinking, resulting in a major increase in the hiring of non-operational vehicles for day to day usage.
+A further change is that fleet sizes are in some cases shrinking, resulting in an increase in the hiring of non-operational vehicles for day to day usage.
 These considerations need to be borne in mind at renewal times as these vehicles are in many cases not accounted for, yet hired to the ongoing policy.
+Hiring is often for special operations, covert use or local support such as transporting witnesses.

 Authorised Professional Practice (APP) is designed to deliver an achievable consistency to the training required to meet function.
 It is the official guidance to police at all levels.
 Police Forces and Officers are required to give due diligence to this guidance when discharging their responsibilities.
 Should a person or force deviate from this guidance then it would be for them to show why such operations were necessary.
 A full list of APP is available for public consumption at the following College of Policing web address;